nogizhopaboroda/ni-controllers-lib/README.md

   I've just continued in the direction of the original version of the library.
   It worked and my `taskolio` consumer has somewhat of an abstraction boundary so it doesn't need things to be 100% beautiful.
+- WebUSB and WebHID support.
+As of may 2020 it's only supported in Blink based browser (Chrome etc.) with [enable-experimental-web-platform-features](chrome://flags/#enable-experimental-web-platform-features) turned on.

 Note that the MIT-licensed https://github.com/shaduzlabs/cabl has also provided invaluable information about the Mk3 device and its lower level protocols on one